-The oil in the center gearbox (Figure 11) should be drained and replaced before each season.
+The oil in the center gearbox (Figure 7) should be drained and replaced before each season.
 Drain all the old oil and replace with 64 oz of new SAE 80W90 gear oil.
+The check plug is valid when the tedder is tilted so that the rotors and wings are level (tilt cylinder extended and adjusted).

-The rotor gearboxes (Figure 12) have been packed with grease at the factory and should not need to be maintained.
+The rotor gearboxes (Figure 8) have been packed with grease at the factory and should not need to be maintained.
 However, they should be checked before each season to make sure the gears are still coated with a film of grease.
-If additional grease is needed, use 2-4 ounces of NLGI #2 gear grease.
+If additional grease is needed, use 2-4 ounces of NLGI #0 gear grease.